 Looking for a New Rolls-Royce Phantom in your area?

-Power continues to come from a hand-built naturally aspirated 6.7-liter V12 engine with direct injection and variable valve timing.
-It produces 453 hp and 531 lb-ft of torque at 3,500 rpm, with 75 percent of torque available at just 1,000 rpm.
-Working with a smooth-shifting 8-speed automatic transmission, the V12 powers the rear-wheel-drive Phantom from 0-60 in 5.7 seconds, with a top speed of 149 mph.
-That won't break any land speed records, but it's not bad for a car that tips the scales at 5,840 pounds.
-Fuel economy numbers check in at 11 mpg city/19 highway.
+Power for the 2016 Phantom continues to come from a hand-built naturally aspirated 6.7-liter V12 engine, which produces 453 hp and 531 lb-ft of torque.
+Working with an 8-speed automatic transmission, the V12 powers the rear-wheel-drive Phantom from 0-60 mph in 5.7 seconds, which isn't a bad time considering the vehicle's 5,840-pound curb weight.
+Fuel economy numbers check in the expected range of 11 mpg city/19 highway.

 Rob has been a contributor to CarGurus since 2007, and an automotive test-driver and writer since the early ’90s.
 He’s test-driven everything from BMWs and Jags to Bentleys and Saabs, with an occasional Range Rover, Ferrari, Porsche or Lamborghini thrown in.
 He also created the annual Car of the Year and Exotic Car of the Year awards for Robb Report magazine.
 He currently resides in Florida.

 What's your take on the 2016 Rolls-Royce Phantom?